OOZING OOBLECK EXCAVATION

 Use your hands to combine the water and cornstarch.
 Don't even bother with a spoon because this stuff is nearly impossible to stir.
 Take a moment to appreciate the cool texture of the oobleck by letting it flow through your fingers as you work to combine the water and cornstarch.

-Pro tip: Add a few tablespoons of washable tempera paint to add some color.
+Excavating Adventures Pro Tip: Add a few tablespoons of washable tempera paint to add some color.
 Try and avoid food coloring as it can stain hands and surfaces.
+You can also use washable paint that glows for a fun glow in the dark Oozing Oobleck Excavation.

 I prefer to use a good sized container that is at least two inches deep.
 The bigger the container, the more cornstarch you will need.
 Even though cornstarch is inexpensive, this is important to keep in mind so your oozing oobleck excavation doesn't break the budget.

-Pro tip: A hard plastic kiddie pool makes a great large excavation, but consider the cost of cornstarch as mentioned above.
+Excavating Adventures Pro Tip: A hard plastic kiddie pool makes a great large excavation, but consider the cost of cornstarch as mentioned above.
+You can purchase 50 lbs bags of corn starch online or at a restaurant supply store.

 Simply place the items to be excavated in the bottom of the container and cover with oobleck.
 You have now created an oozing oobleck excavation.